TatuLund/vaadin-create23/README.md

 	- This EventBus is used in many ways in the application
 - The custom theme is using BEM (Block Element Modifier) naming scheme to avoid class name conflicts in CSS
 - Example of how to localize / provide translations for texts used in UI

+### Automated testing

+The test suite of the application follows the principles that I think are the best practise for a Vaadin application.

-- Comprehensive set of unit, compomnent, integration and end to end tests
+- Comprehensive set of unit, component, integration and end to end tests
     - The project demonstrates testing approach I would recommend for typical Vaadin application:
     - Test custom components in isolation
     - Test as much as possible with unit tests